erewok/multifaustus/docs/src/architecture/sequence-diagram.md

 - Each slot requires independent majority agreement
 - Commands are executed in slot order regardless of decision timing
 - Parallelization improves system throughput

-These sequence diagrams demonstrate the sophisticated coordination required for distributed consensus while highlighting the system's ability to handle various operational scenarios and failure conditions.